Hockey Canada: Is it really changing course?

 - Update or replace the Nominating Committee terms of reference.

-- Nominating Committee review and vet all candidates put forward to create a short-list.
+- YES Nominating Committee review and vet all candidates put forward to create a short-list.
 Only candidates with skills, track record and competencies identified by the Nominating Committee shall be nominated.

 - DONE October 15, 2022 - Change the by-law wording to make it consistent that all nominations go through the Nominating Committee before being presented to the Members for vote.